Izenda7Series/docs/ui/doc_copy_console.rst

 * **Specifying a Tenant**:Tenants are specified directly in your CopyConfig.xml by name.
 If the name of a tenant is left blank, it is assumed that you are copying to the System "tenant"

-* **overwriteIfExists Flag**: When a report is copied from one environment to another, a Source ID is cataloged in the destination.

-	* If flag is true: If the Source ID in the database matches the Source ID of the prospective copy and the report names match, the existing version of the report is overwritten.

-	* If flag is false: If the Source ID in the database matches the Source ID of the prospective copy and the report names match, the existing version of the report is not overwritten.

-	* At this time, there is not a setting to "make a copy" but not overwrite if the SourceIDs match and the names match (e.g. If "Report" exists,  "Report(1)" is created).

 * **Specifying Database Mappings**: In order to copy reports from one environment to another, a datasource must exist within the Destination that maps.
 Database mapping can be accomplished by specifying the source and destination's database names.

 * **Specifying Reports, Templates and Dashboards**: These elements will be found in their respective XML tags within your CopyConfig.xml.